sarweshsuman/redis-sentinel-ha-k8s-deployment/Readme.md

-# Redis Sentinel Based HA Deployment in Kubernetes
+# Redis Sentinel Based HA cluster in Kubernetes

 This repository contains code for deploying HA enabled Redis in a minikube cluster.